It had its time of glory in the past. In ancient Greece, philosophy

 foolishly mistaken?
 Have things changed so fast?

-In which case the danger would
+In which case the danger would no longer be coming from an

-ideological arguments posturing as matters of fact–as we have
+excessive confidence in ideological arguments posturing as

-learned to combat so efficiently in the past–but from an
+matters of fact–as we have learned to combat so efficiently in

-excessive distrust of good matters of fact disguised as bad
+the past–but from an excessive distrust of good matters of fact

-incontrovertible facts hidden behind the illusion of
+objective and incontrovertible facts hidden behind the illusion

-prejudices?
+of prejudices?

 ..."